-Maggie Mountaine was a neighbour who moved in ‘temporarily’ with the Foley’s when the Black and Tans burned down her family home.
-However, she stayed there for rest of her life.
+Maggie Mountaine was a neighbor who moved in ‘temporarily’ with the Foley’s when the Black and Tans burned down her family home.
+However, she stayed there for the rest of her life.

 Jerry Curtin, a shoemaker, allegedly worked from his bedroom and, it is said, had a penchant for knitting.

-Here, in British Pathe new reel footage, is a dance, at a crossroads in Drumshambo, County Leitrim, at the much later date of 1953:
+Here, in British Pathe newsreel footage, is a dance, at a crossroads in Drumshambo, County Leitrim, at the much later date of 1953: